SWE 233 Project: Intelligent User Interfaces Design

 Requirements:

-Deliverable: Submit a 1-3 page system and interface design report (excluding references) that includes system architecture diagrams, interface mockups, and technical implementation details.
-This should be combined with the previous submission.
+Deliverable: Submit a 1-3 page system and interface design report as a PDF file that includes system architecture diagrams, interface mockups, and technical implementation details.
+This should be combined with the previous submission for a total of 3-6 pages.
+The page limit excludes references, which should still be included in your submission.

 Examples: